-What makes me tick?
+What is it that keeps me ticking?
 What makes me strong?
-What makes me sick?
+What makes me weak?
 What makes me right?
 What makes me wrong?
 What gets me stuck?
-What gets me going?
-Putting one foot in front of the other until I find my way.
+What gets me going, putting one foot in front of the other until I find my way?
 What makes me worry and run for cover?
-Closing my heart to discovery instead of opening up my mind to whatever is waiting?
+What makes me close my heart to discovery instead of opening up my mind to whatever is waiting?

 After finding out my train was going to be late I tried to get comfortable on the wooden benches at 30th Street Station.
 A homeless man approached me and asked for money.
 I didn’t have much but I gave him a dollar anyway.
 I guess that wasn’t enough because he then proceeded to ask for a cigarette.
 I told him I didn’t smoke.
 He went away grumbling something about me being cheap.
 Laughing to myself, I half surrender, because my brother always tells me I’m cheap.
 I don’t necessarily agree with him, it’s not that I’m cheap, I just never have much money.
 I tried turning my attention to my breath and began repeating my mantra but it just wasn’t working for me today.
-My thinking continued and continued and continued ad nauseum.
+My incessant thinking continued and continued and continued.
 Mantra be damned.

 I want to be happy-go-lucky, care free instead of stressing about one thing or another.
 I yearn to feel good about myself, embracing my life, appreciating my world and all that I experience.
 No matter how out-of-whack life can get every breath is a fleeting luxury.